 Wellness & Community: Wellness before academics and Community before consequences.

 Learning: Every students' Learning is my responsibility.

 Effectiveness: Effectiveness is determined by my character, relationships and competence.

 Communication Positive transparent Communication builds trust and determines the outcome.

 Passion: Passion drives learning; find yours and share it.

-Spartan P.R.I.D.E.
+Spartan STRONG

+Spartan STRONG is our school wide PBIS program.
 Character education is the process of helping students develop and practice core ethical values that our diverse society shares and holds important.
-Core characteristics of any character education program could be, but are not limited to: respect, responsibility, trustworthiness, caring, integrity and honesty, perseverance, discipline, excellence, and citizenship.
-The core character traits that will guide our character education, called "Spartan P.R.I.D.E.," are as follows: Perseverance, Respect, Integrity, Discipline, and Excellence.

-Spartan P.R.I.D.E.
-Pledge: I commit to Spartan Pride by practicing the following: Perseverance, Respect Integrity Discipline Excellence Spartan PRIDE begins with ME!
+We show integrity.
+We are responsible.
+We empower.
+We are Spartan Strong!